 - Prior to loan restructuring, the Bank will assess the borrower’s repayment ability and will carry out a viability assessment on the restructuring solution offered.

-- The borrower's application and the results of the assesssment shall be communicated to the State Agency, which will check and verify the data included in the application and supporting documents.
+- The borrower‘s application and the results of the assessment shall be communicated to the State Agency, which will check and verify the data included in the application and supporting documents.

-- For cases that the Bank concludes that a restructuring solution is not viable, the State Agency shall decline the applicant participation in the Scheme.
+- For cases that the Bank concludes that a restructuring solution is not viable, the State Agency shall decline the applicant’s participation in the Scheme.

-The Scheme relates to loans and credit facilities, in any currency, which fulfill certain eligibility criteria/conditions, as have been announced by Government on 03/07/2018:
+The Scheme relates to loans and credit facilities, in any currency, which fulfil certain conditions during the period from 30th September 2017 until the date of submission application and comply with certain eligibility criteria, as follows:

-- The loan(s)/credit facility/facilities is/are secured by a primary residence (self-owned house that is used as a residence by the borrower and/or family members).
+- The loan(s)/credit facility/facilities is/are secured by a first or consecutive mortgages on primary residence (self owned house that is used as primary residence by the borrower and/or family members).

-- Borrowers must have been permanent residents of the Republic of Cyprus for the past 10 years.
+- Borrowers must be permanent residents of the Republic of Cyprus or have a residency permit since 2013.

 - Borrowers must provide their written consent to the State Agency for the confirmation and verification of their financial data.

-(Numerical examples and more information on the Scheme are available at the Ministry of Finance website:www.mof.gov.cy)
+(Numerical examples and more information on the Scheme are also available at the Ministry of Finance website: www.mof.gov.cy)

 The launch and duration of the application period will be announced shortly by the Ministry of Finance via a public announcement.
 However, it will be time limited and once the deadline has elapsed, no applications will be accepted even if applicants meet the eligibility criteria and conditions.